mennlo/grappling-games/games/guard/supine/shin-ride-hq-to-leg-weave-progression.md

 ### Bottom Player
 **Position:** On your back with top player in shin ride/HQ position
 **Objective:** Maintain guard, prevent the progression to leg weave pass, or create sweep opportunities
-**Win:** Recover guard and get both feet back to opponents hips, complete a sweep to come on top, or stand up
+**Win:** Get both feet on opponent, complete a sweep to come on top, or stand up